banzaicloud/cloudinfo/docs/management/management.md

 * Import

-    The operation loads data into the CLoud Product Store
+    The operation loads data into the Cloud Product Store

 ```bash
 curl -X PUT \